 Provided by PBS, this lesson plan is centered around the murder of Emmett Till.
 Students are also asked to discuss segregation, violence, and the Great Migration.
 This lesson plan is broken into four parts and is intended for grades 7-12.

-Lesson Plan: Martin Luther King Jr., and the Power of Nonviolence
+Lesson Plan: Martin Luther King Jr., Gandhi, and the Power of Nonviolence

 This Thinkfinity lesson introduces students to Martin Luther King, Jr.’s philosophy of nonviolence and the teachings of Mohandas K. Gandhi that influenced King’s views.
 After considering the political impact of this philosophy, students explore its relevance to personal life.
 Intended for grades 6-8